TomTuTHub/tomtut-pool-dosing/README.md

 ## Installation
 Installation via **HACS (Custom Repository)**.

-This integration uses the **local REST API** provided by the device.
-The device must be reachable in the local network.
+The device must be reachable in the local network for polling the REST API.

 ---